ElCotox/Project/README.md

 Step 1 — Preparation

   Run Section 1 — “Prep.”

   Connect to drive

-  Cell 2 in this section creates the required folders
+  Cell 2 in this section creates the required folders in your drive

   All files needed are here in the repository download them.